RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 We recommend a built-in network adapter (e.g., a PCIe Ethernet adapter).
 We don't have any specific recommendation for the chipset, just make sure it is supported by Linux.
 USB3/USB-C network adapters might work too but we don't have extensive experience with these.

-We also recommend a native OS (as opposed to a virtual machine guest OS).
-If you succeed at running the dVRK software in a VM, let us know.

 Finally, you will need to configure the dVRK dedicated network adapter to use "Link-Local Only"

 ### Ubuntu